Skip to main content

 Windmill leverages the JSON Schema to define the structure and validation rules for JSON data, adhering to the JSON Schema standard (version 2020-12) for schema definition.

-JSON Schema Specification
+JSON Schema specification

 A JSON Schema defines the properties, types, and constraints of a JSON object.
 It consists of the following components: